Skip to main content

 The candidate cursor attempts to execute all slots up to 2 seconds in the past.
 If a blockclique change happens, the candidate cursor is rolled back to the earliest slot that changed, and re-executes all the slots from there.
 This means that the execution state and outcomes of an operation executed in a non-final slot can change at any time.
 The 2 second latency serves the purpose of avoiding constant re-execution of the very volatile latest slots in order to save resources.
 This means that the candidate execution state of an operation can be observed after two seconds (or more) following the propagation of the block in which it was included.
 Overall, the deeper the slot is in the past, the exponentially more stable its candidate execution state is, up to finality after which it is guaranteed not to change anymore.

 The final cursor attempts to execute all final slots up to the latest one.
-Final execution is prioritary over candidate execution: as long as there are slots to finalize, they are processed before candidate slots.
+Final execution is prioritized over candidate execution: as long as there are slots to finalize, they are processed before candidate slots.
 If a finalizing slot was previously executed as candidate and neither itself nor any if its ancestors has changed since the execution, the results of the slot's candidate execution are simply written to the final state to avoid re-executing it.

 When a slot is executed, if it contains a block, that block is executed.
 THe block's operations are tentatively executed in the order they appear in the block.
 For each operation in a block, the following is performed: